bclaise/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

 proposes a new framework based on knowledge graph, to solve (some of) those operational challenges, mainly how to automatically assure networks.

-As introduction, let's review the difference between information model and data model.
+As an introduction, let's review the difference between information model and data model.
 Quoting RFC 3444, “The main purpose of an information model is to model managed objects at a conceptual level, independent of any specific implementations or protocols used to transport the data.
 The degree of